 A rough idle occurs when the delicate mixture of fuel and air is incorrect.
 The rev counter will be rising and falling as the engine struggles to maintain a steady rate of rotation.
 You may notice it does not sound as smooth as a properly functioning engine.
 These symptoms would include misfires and splutter at idle or while driving.

 When a fuel filter is seriously clogged it may restrict the fuel so much it stalls just after ignition or when out on the road.
-At this stage, the fuel filter will need replacing soon to avoid further inconvenience.
+At this stage, the fuel filter will need to be replaced soon to avoid further inconvenience.

 Low MPG and Poor Performance